allcentury/switch_gear/README.md

 #### In Memory

-Here's an example of how you could use the breaker while making routine calls to a third party service such as Twitter:
+Here is an example of how you could use the breaker while making routine calls to a third party service such as Twitter:

 ```ruby
 require 'switch_gear/circuit_breaker'